extranig67/NuwaMenu/README.md

 ## ♡ Disclaimer

+> [!CAUTION]
-ElysiumModMenu is not affiliated with Innersloth and is not officially supported by Among Us.
+> ElysiumModMenu is not affiliated with Innersloth and is not officially supported by Among Us.

-Use it at your own risk.
+> Use it at your own risk.
-Do not crash public lobbies, grief random players, abuse people, or ruin games for others.
+> Do not crash public lobbies, grief random players, abuse people, or ruin games for others.
-Support will not be provided for abusive use.
+> Support will not be provided for abusive use.